petersowah/laravel-cashier-revenue-cat/README.md

 php artisan cashier-revenue-cat:publish-webhook-handler
 ```

-This will publish the webhook handler to `app/Listeners/HandleRevenueCatWebhook.php`.
+This will publish the webhook handler to `app/Listeners/HandleRevenueCatWebhook.php` with the namespace `App\Listeners`.
 You can then modify this file to customize how webhook events are handled.

 5. The package automatically handles the following webhook events:
 - INITIAL_PURCHASE